Todd La Torre

-Todd La Torre (/lə ˈtɒri/; born February 19, 1974) is an American singer and drummer.
+Todd La Torre (/lə ˈtɒri/; born February 19, 1974) is an American singer and multi-instrumentalist.
 He is the lead singer for progressive metal band Queensrÿche, and a former lead vocalist of the bands Crimson Glory and Rising West.
 Originally from St. Petersburg, Florida, he learned to play the drums at a young age.

 Early life

 La Torre was born and raised in St. Petersburg, Florida in a musical family.
 His mother would take him to jazz and R&B concerts of David Sanborn, Spyro Gyra, Lee Ritenour, George Benson and Al Jarreau, while his father introduced him to music of Earl Klugh, Steely Dan and Billy Joel.

 La Torre got his first drum set at the age of seven.
 At age 10, his mother got him a classical guitar, and he started taking guitar lessons.
 When he was 13 years old, his father got him a drum kit, and since the age of 14, he was involved in the local Tampa, Florida music scene as a member of the Seminole High School band and as drummer with local rock bands, playing hundreds of shows.
 He would also play some shows as an electric guitarist.
 Performing his own songs was limited to two local shows, where he would sing and play guitar.
 At that time, he recorded his own songs, playing the guitars, drums, bass and vocals himself.
 La Torre has always considered the guitar to be more of a songwriting tool for him.